 I can also say that while the reactions have clarified some aspects – there clearly remains an ‘issue’ that will not simply go away!
 Comments and information, mainly privately and ‘in confidence’ have continued after the reissued post, again providing a clearer and even more disturbing picture!

 So this is a further revision of my understanding:

-I will emphasise the race was won fair and square under the rules as applied.
+I will emphasise that the Poole race was won fair and square under the rules as applied.
 However, for A47, after leading for much of the race, fate intervened, as it does in life and particularly in offshore powerboat racing.